Home / Articles / What States Do Pilots Have to Pay Taxes In?

 In addition to the foreign earned income exclusion, you can also claim an exclusion or a deduction from gross income for your foreign housing amount if your tax home is in a foreign country and you qualify under either the bona fide residence test or the physical presence test.

 For pilots, it is important to determine where their tax home is.
 Doing so will let you get all the deductions that you are entitled to and claim all the benefits you are eligible for.
-If you face challenges in figuring out where your tax home is you can always consult a tax professional.
+If you face challenges in figuring out where your tax home is, you can always consult a tax professional or use CPA online services to get expert guidance.